opendr-eu/opendr/docs/reference/human_model_generation.md

   Specifies a path to be used for loading the checkpoints for inference.

 #### `PIFuGeneratorLearner.infer`

+This method generates a 3D human model from a single image.
+The joints of the 3D model in the 3D space can be optionally approximated.
+A future release will allow the use of multiple images as input.

 ```python
 PIFuGeneratorLearner.infer(self, mgs_rgb, imgs_msk, obj_path, extract_pose)
 ```